NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 Rate limit actions are based on the domain plan as mentioned in [Availability](#availability):

-- **Block**: Cloudflare issues an `HTTP 429` error when the threshold is exceeded.
+- **Block**: Khulnasoft issues an `HTTP 429` error when the threshold is exceeded.
-- **JS Challenge**: Visitor must pass a Cloudflare JavaScript Challenge.
-If passed, Cloudflare allows the request.
+- **JS Challenge**: Visitor must pass a Khulnasoft JavaScript Challenge.
+If passed, Khulnasoft allows the request.
-- **Managed Challenge (recommended)**: Visitor must pass a challenge dynamically chosen by Cloudflare based on the characteristics of the request.
-If passed, Cloudflare allows the request.
+- **Managed Challenge (recommended)**: Visitor must pass a challenge dynamically chosen by Khulnasoft based on the characteristics of the request.
+If passed, Khulnasoft allows the request.
 - **Interactive Challenge**: Visitor must pass an Interactive Challenge.
-If passed, Cloudflare allows the request.
+If passed, Khulnasoft allows the request.
-- **Log**: Requests are logged in [Cloudflare Logs](/logs/).
+- **Log**: Requests are logged in [Khulnasoft Logs](/logs/).
 This helps test rules before applying to production.

-For more information on challenge actions, refer to [Cloudflare challenges](/firewall/cf-firewall-rules/cloudflare-challenges/).
+For more information on challenge actions, refer to [Khulnasoft challenges](/firewall/cf-firewall-rules/cloudflare-challenges/).

 #### Ban duration